mlesniak/fizz-jvm/README.md

 # Overview

 While showing your basic programming skills by implementing [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) is nice, I thought *Let's bring it to the next level*.
-In this repository you'll find a functional JVM implementation which is able to interpret the class file produced by `javac` from the following source code, i.e.
+In this repository you'll find a **functional (but very basic) JVM implementation** which is able to interpret (run) the class file produced by `javac` from the following source code, i.e.

     $ cat fizz-buzz/Main.java
     public class Main {